bergeronmatt/scheduler_app/README.md

 **Need to change cors policy for when front end is in production**

 ## Source Control
+Please refer to ComResource's proceduure on source control through the above link

 **Database and Data**
-Due to the small nature and over simplicity
+Due to the small scope of this project, persisting the database beyond